Business routes of Interstate 15: Idaho Falls business loop

-Interstate 15 Business (I-15 Bus.) runs for 3.409 mi through Idaho Falls in western Bonneville County.
+Interstate 15 Business (I-15 Bus.) runs for 3.409 mi through Idaho Falls, Idaho, in western Bonneville County.
 I-15 Bus. begins at I-15 exit 116, which is also where US 26 diverges from the Interstate.
 The business route and U.S. Route follow Sunnyside Road across the Snake River to Yellowstone Avenue; this intersection forms the northern terminus of US 91.
 I-15 Bus. and US 26 follow Yellowstone Avenue northeast parallel to the Union Pacific Railroad into downtown Idaho Falls.
 At the intersection of Yellowstone Avenue and Broadway Street, I-15 Bus. turns northwest onto Broadway Street and runs concurrently with US 20 Bus. across another bridge over the Snake River to their mutual termini at I-15 exit 118.
 The roadway continues west as US 20.

-Montana

 Dillon business loop

-Interstate 15 Business (I-15 Bus.) is a business loop of I-15 in Dillon.
+Interstate 15 Business (I-15 Bus.) is a business loop of I-15 in Dillon, Montana.
 It runs from a diamond interchange at exit 62 along Atlantic Street, Helena Street and Montana Street to a brief overlap with Montana Highway 41 (MT 41) that ends at a trumpet interchange at exit 63.

-Route description

 The I-15 Business Loop begins at exit 62 across from a road leading to the Kiwanis International-established Cornell Park, then, after crossing a bridge over an Oregon Short Line Railroad line, curves north along Atlantic Street, briefly crossing another bridge overnight Blacktail Deer Creek.
 Between East Chapman and East Poindexter Streets, the route is joined by the former US 91.
 At Beaver County High School, I-15 Bus. makes a left turn onto Helena Street and, just before crossing the same OSR tracks it ran over earlier, makes a right turn onto Montana Street.
 Moving away from Downtown Dillon, Former US 91 branches off to the northwest, then across from the intersection with Ramshorn Street, the road turns west onto a wrong way concurrency with MT 41.
 I-15 Bus. / MT 41 climbs a bridge over former US 91 as well as the OSR line and Blacktail Deer Creek all at once, then makes a southbound curve before finally ending at a trumpet interchange at exit 63.

 Butte business loop

-Interstate 15 Business (I-15 Bus.) is a business loop of I-15 in Butte.
+Interstate 15 Business (I-15 Bus.) is a business loop of I-15 in Butte, Montana.
 It runs from a flyover interchange at exit 124 on I-90 at I-115 to a partial cloverleaf interchange with MT 2 at exit 127.
 Beside I-115, I-15 Bus. is also concurrent with I-90 Bus.